chooper1/EdgeBERT/README.md

 # Producing a lookup table for entropy prediction
 To produce a lookup table for entropy prediction:

-1. Open entropypredictor.ipynb in Google Colab and load the desired training and test entropy datasets.
+1. Open Entropy_LUT/entropypredictor.ipynb in Google Colab and load the desired training and test entropy datasets.

 2. Run all cells in this notebook and download the resulting csv file.